• Skip to primary navigation

 What's Vegemite?

-According to Wikipedia, Vegemite is a dark brown Australian food paste made from leftover brewers’ yeast extract with various vegetable and spice additives.
-The flavour is described as salty, slightly bitter, malty and rich in umami – similar to beef boullion.
-It’s most commonly spread very, very thinly on toast, or on a cheese and Vegemite sandwich.
-The flavour is powerful and needs to be spread very thinly.
-The flavour is similar to Marmite, Promite, and Cenovis.
+Most Americans don't know what Vegemite is.
+Vegemite is a breakfast staple in Australia, one which Aussie kids grow up on.
+It's a thick, dark brown, salty yeast extract spread.
+The flavor is salty, slightly bitter, malty and rich in umami – similar to beef bouillon.
+It’s most commonly spread very, very thinly on toast, or to make a cheese and Vegemite sandwich.
+Similar to Marmite or Promite.
 It’s definitely an acquired taste, which you will either love or hate.

 Ingredients